 You must register stating what books of the series you will be participating in.

-These books will be available on the first day of the month for pick up that is listed on the flier until all are picked up.
+These books will be available for pick up during business hours of the Seneca Museum.
 There is a limit of 15 people per book.
 A book gathering will happen within the second month listed on the flier and it will be a decision of that particular group on day, time, and if it is socially distant in-person or via zoom.
 The first and third books have been borrowed from Humanities NY and will be returned after our gathering for that book.
 The second book in the series will be given to participants with no need to return to us.

 More about the Books: